OpenTreeOfLife/reference-taxonomy/doc/method/publication_outline.md

 reproducible synthesis of input taxonomies; for easy update when input taxonomies change; and for user-contributed patches to fix specific issues or add missing information.

-# Method
-How we build the taxonomy.
-[See [`method.md`](./method.md) in this directory.]

-# Results
-General results on the Open Tree taxonomy.
-Not a review on the taxonomic quality of any particular clade.

-* number tips, synonyms, homonyms
-* number patches
-* number of inter-source conflicts? (about 1000)

-* compare OTT's coverage of phylesystem with coverage by NCBI, GBIF (i.e. how well does OTT do what it's supposed to do, compared to ready-made taxonomies?)

-# Discussion

-* challenges in construction
-* limitations of method
-* OTU curation challenges?  additions feature?